Scalping: Intertribal conflict

 Many tribes of Native Americans practiced scalping, in some instances up until the end of the 19th century.
 Of the approximately 500 bodies at the Crow Creek massacre site, 90 percent of the skulls show evidence of scalping.
 The event took place circa 1325 AD.
-European colonisation of the Americas increased the incidence of intertribal conflict, and consequently an increase in the prevalence of scalping.
+Despite centuries of intertribal violence between Indian tribes, European colonisation of the Americas increased the incidence of intertribal conflict, and consequently an increase in the prevalence of scalping amongst the Indians, including the scalping of non-combatants.